RazvanBerbece/RazvanBerbece/README.md

 At the moment, I am a Technical Project Manager intern at X-Lab Systems.

-This GitHub page serves as an observation point for my software engineering road. 🌟
+This GitHub page serves as an observation point for my software engineering path & development. 🌟

 # Current big projects in progress
 [bisMate](https://github.com/RazvanBerbece/bisMate) 💼